-We’re running free online weekly webinars for anyone affected by the pandemic.
-This series of sessions run by occupational therapists, arts therapists and other health professionals aim to help you develop coping skills in these challenging times.
+We’ve run free online weekly webinars for anyone affected by the pandemic.
+This series of sessions, which was run by occupational therapists, arts therapists and other health professionals, aimed to help you develop coping skills in these challenging times.

 Covid-19 online workshops

-These workshops are for service users, carers and staff at West London NHS Trust.
-The content is similar to the webinars, but the smaller workshop style allows for more participation.
+These workshops were for service users, carers and staff at West London NHS Trust.
+The content was similar to the webinars, but the smaller workshop style allowed for more participation.

 You must be enrolled before you can complete a Recovery College course or workshop.